karine-schobert/kscandle/README.md

 # DECOUPAGE DES MAQUETTES

-1. Realization of models in pc, laptop, tablet format with [balsamic]
+1. Realization of models in pc, laptop, tablet format with [FIGMA](https://www.figma.com/fr/)
 1. Gather resources (images, icons, fonts)
 2. Definition of the HTML structure of the site so that it is clean and coherent
 3. Integration of the different parts: Header, main, footer